-- Special delivery: On the first night back, have your elf set up in a present-wrapped box or this special delivery box.
+- Special delivery: On the first night back, have your elf set up in a present-wrapped box.

-- Sneaky footprints: Dust this footprint stencil with flour or powdered sugar and prop your elf up in a running stance.
+- Sneaky footprints: Dust a footprint stencil with flour or powdered sugar and prop your elf up in a running stance.

 - Dress up: Dress up your elf in a fun customized sweater or with any of these fun Elf on the Shelf accessories below.